Botswana's 2019 election: A baptism of fire for democracy | DW | 21.10.2019

 Institutional reform is badly needed in Botswana, says Ulrich Golaszinski, the head of the Friedrich Ebert Foundation in Gaborone.
 The economy has not diversified.
 "The window of opportunity for that has closed," the Africa expert says.
 Society has developed while the political system lags behind.

 Yet one should not overlook the positive.
-"After independence and out of nothing a parliamentary democracy was built, with all the necessary institutions such as parliament and an independent judiciary, an executive and independent bureaucracy, " says Golaszinski.
+"After independence and out of nothing a parliamentary democracy was built, with all the necessary institutions such as parliament and an independent judiciary, an executive and independent bureaucracy," says Golaszinski.
 Moreover, the governments have always been honest.
 Revenues from mining, especially of diamonds, have been used to build the country.
-"Some political scientiests then only would talk about a "real democracy, when one or two exchanges of power have taken place."
+"Some political scientists then only would talk about a "real democracy, when one or two exchanges of power have taken place."

 Duma Boko is leader of the opposition Umbrella for Democratic Change and strong critic of the Khama administration